kittykatattack/learningPixi/README.md

       spacing = 48,
       xOffset = 150;

-  //Make as many enemies as there are `numberOfBlobs` for (var i = 0; i < numberOfBlobs; i++) {
+  //Make as many blobs as there are `numberOfBlobs` for (var i = 0; i < numberOfBlobs; i++) {

     //Make a blob